cjshelton/portfolio/src/blog-posts/2021-10-18-buiding-a-serverless-booking-system-with-nextjs/index.md

 The above will return all bookings which match a supplied filter and where checkout is on or after the current date, sorted by check-in date ascending.

-Tables and the data within them can be locked down on a very granular level using Row Level Security and Postgres Policies.
+It seemed strange at first to query a database directly from the client code, but Tables in Supabase and the data within them can be locked down on a very granular level using Row Level Security and Postgres Policies.
 See the [Auth docs][supabase-auth-url] for more information.

 ## Netlify Hosting